jabawack81/blog/New devs.md

 This is the more complex of the two questions to answer, as the language you should learn depends on a variety of factors, including:

-- The status of the market in your area or the area you're planning to start working
+- The status of the market in your area or in the area you're planning to start working
 - Your target job
 - Your aptitude toward each language